Frequently Asked Questions (FAQs)

 8. How do I sign up for an Academy class?

-•Consult with your guidance counselor and make your Academy course selections when you register for your next year classes. •Choose 2 courses (1st choice and 2nd choice.) •Some classes are in high demand so not all students will get into their first choice.
-Submitting a written statement, detailing your career interest in the class may be helpful for in-demand classes.
+- Some classes are in high demand so not all students will get into their first choice.
+Submitting a written statement, detailing your career interest in the class, may be helpful for in-demand classes.

-9. Can I take 2 classes at the Academy?
+9. Can I take more than one class at the Academy?

 It is possible to take multiple Academy classes if your course schedule allows you the time.
 This is a decision that you and your parents should discuss with your high school guidance counselor.

 10. Why should I take an Academy class?

 - An Academy class allows you to explore possible career options and learn valuable skills that will prepare you for entry-level employment and/or post-secondary education in a chosen career field.

 - The majority of the coursework in academy programs is application based or hands-on where you learn and demonstrate skills.

 - Verified Credit: Verified credits may be earned after passing certifications and licensure exams in applicable classes.

 - Career Experience Activities: field trips, job shadows, guest speakers, interviewing and resume writing workshops, internship opportunities (both paid and unpaid), and part-time job opportunities are all potential opportunities for academy students.
 There is a Career Experience Specialist on staff to work with teachers to establish business and community partnerships which may lead to these experiences.